Education

 In response, we have developed a highly individualized, data-driven educational model that meets these children where they are and truly gives them the chance to succeed.
 We see children learn to love school, make major strides toward catching up, and grow immensely in their confidence.

-In collaboration with Oxford Public schools, Providence Academy is a developmental kindergarten through 8th grade school that extends the data-driven educational model that has helped so many children at HOP out to other children in the community who have similar needs in school.
-Where children with Individualized Education Plans (IEPs) and 504 plans are the outliers at traditional schools, Providence Academy is designed specifically for these students.
-It is set to open its doors in fall of 2023!
+In collaboration with Oxford Public schools, Providence Learning Center is a developmental kindergarten through 8th grade program that extends the data-driven educational model that has helped so many children at HOP out to other children in the community who have similar needs in school.
+Where children with Individualized Education Plans (IEPs) and 504 plans are the outliers at traditional schools, Providence Learning Center is designed specifically for these students.

 Until Every Child Has A Chance